saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - APIs send info in the JSON format.
 - APIs return a string of JSON.
-- Use JSON.parse(data) to return a JS object.
+- Use JSON.parse(data): Convert JS object from a (JSON)string.
-- Use JSON.stringify(object) to convert to JSON string.
+- Use JSON.stringify(object): Convert JS object to string.
 - JSON is similar to JS object, but the key is a double quoted string.

 ## HTTP status code